fubark/cosmic/ui/README.md

         // Invoked when the engine wants to know the structure of this Widget.
     }

+    pub fn postPropsUpdate(self: *Self) void {
+        // Invoked when a widget has updated their props from the parent.
+    }

     pub fn postUpdate(self: *Self) void {
-        // Invoked when a widget is updated with props from the parent.
+        // Invoked when a widget and it's children have finished updating.
+(They have resolved their instance trees from the diff operation.)
     }

     pub fn layout(self: *Self, c: *ui.LayoutContext) ui.LayoutSize {